-Markets plunge on Beijing Covid fear | McColl's shares sink – Daily Business
+Markets plunge on Beijing Covid fear | Frasers buyback begins – Daily Business

 “The result could be stagflation – a slowing economy accompanied by surging prices – a brew few investors would be able to stomach.”

-Walid Koudmani, chief market analyst at financial brokerage XTB comments: “Negative moods could be noticed during the Asian session today with Nikkei dropping 1.7%, Kospi 1.4% and indices from China falling up to 3% lower.
+Walid Koudmani, chief market analyst at financial brokerage XTB, comments: “Negative moods could be noticed during the Asian session today with Nikkei dropping 1.7%, Kospi 1.4% and indices from China falling up to 3% lower.

 “Furthermore, as China is the second largest economy in the world, the situation also has a big impact on commodity markets with oil and industrial metals dropping significantly today (WTI dropped 2.8% and fell below $99 per barrel).